-A performance by Mario Fjell and Theresa Kampmeier
+A performance by Mar Fjell and Theresa Kampmeier

 At the Nordstan shopping mall in the inner city of Gothenburg, Sweden